GilliesK/GilliesK.github.io/_posts/2012-02-07-example-content.md

 I am interested in exploring advanced theoretical frameworks (e.g. in real analysis, probability) and their utility in understanding physical mechanisms, especially in areas such as random matrix theory and stochastic processes; additionally in machine learning applications, where investigating spin glass phenomena could inform the development of more robust and efficient neural network architectures.

 Mentors:
+A few notable people whom I had the pleasure spending a lot of time working.
+I would also like to thank those who are not included here.

-<a href=" https://scholar.harvard.edu/aalaee"> Professor Aghil Alaee Khangha </a> (Harvard CMSA member; faculty at Clark University)
+* <a href=" https://scholar.harvard.edu/aalaee"> Professor Aghil Alaee Khangha </a> (Harvard CMSA member; faculty at Clark University)

-<a href=" https://www.nobelprize.org/prizes/physics/2016/kosterlitz/facts/"> Professor Michael Kosterlitz </a> and <a href=" https://vivo.brown.edu/display/xling"> Professor Xinsheng "Sean" Ling </a> (Brown University)
+* <a href=" https://www.nobelprize.org/prizes/physics/2016/kosterlitz/facts/"> Professor Michael Kosterlitz </a> and <a href=" https://vivo.brown.edu/display/xling"> Professor Xinsheng "Sean" Ling </a> (Brown University)